mattermost/docs/doc/advanced/external-redis/README.md

 ## Set up the VM

 ### Create a Virtual Machine
 Create a VM on your provider of choice, or locally.
 This was tested with VirtualBox, KVM, and Bhyve.
+Ensure that the Redis instance will be reachable from the cluster.
+Be sure firewall policies are in place to allow traffic.

 ### Install and Configure Ubuntu Server